DerGuru/The-Resonant/New Chapters/Part2/P2-04_Recovery_and_Rules.md

 It was a woman.
 Thin.
 Tense.
 Her eyes darted around as if she was being watched.

-"Who—?"
+"Whoâ€”?"
 Milo started, but Jason silenced him with a wave of his hand.

 **Elyra?**